AmericanAvalanche/avalanche.org-API-Client/API_USERGUIDE.md

                         ],
 ```

-The above follows the <a href='https://geojson.org/'>geojson spec</a>, and a description of the properties are:
+A description of the properties are:

 * name: Zone name
 * center: Avalanche center name